-cycles and stronger reliance upon IP protection.226 But confidential information nonetheless matters.
+information is less important in software than in areas with longer product gestation cycles and stronger reliance upon IP protection.
+But confidential information nonetheless matters.
 As Managing Director #7 noted, for example, a startup's roadmap contains valuable information.
-Interviewees acknowledge that they regularly shared information with mentors that they would not want shared with competitors.227 Moreover, there are companies in software, Internet, and mobile industries that think ideas matter and, as a result, operate in what is called stealth mode hidden from public view.228
+Interviewees acknowledge that they regularly shared information with mentors that they would not want shared with competitors.
+Moreover, there are companies in software, Internet and mobile industries think that ideas matter and, as a result, operate in what is called stealth mode hidden from public view.